Tom-van-Grinsven/Sudoku-Solver/README.md

 # GUI

-A GUI has not yet been added, so this project is a WIP when I decide to work on it again.
+A GUI has not yet been added, so this project is a WIP until I decide to work on it again.
 Possible features could be implementing a GUI with pygame that makes playing a Sudoku possible, along with a visual representation of the backtracking algorithm doing it's "magic".